yohanesam/QRCodeScanner/README.md

 # Porseni QR Code Reader

-App for verifing attendance of athlete
+App for verifying attendance of athlete